 Any damage to the spine can result in excruciating pain, usually in the lower back.
 Lower back pain is one of the primary reasons why employees miss work in the US.
 It is found to affect 80% of the population at a certain point in their life.
 People of all ages can be victims of this spinal condition.

 Advances in medicine, of course, have made the treatment of back pain possible.
 And one of the most effective treatment methods is pain management.
 Pain management through physical therapy and other non-invasive procedures can treat various kinds of lower back pain.
+These services, such as those from Alex Klurfeld for example, can be found all over the internet should someone need to find one.
+This way, people can compare reviews as well as prices to find out what would be best for them personally.
 Let’s have a look at what type of back pain is best managed by these pain management methods.

 Types of Conditions Best Treated With Pain Management